MooVC/MooVC/README.md

 ## Enhancements

+- Added a new Collections.Generic.DictionaryExtensions.Snapshot extension that will produce a shallow copy of a dictionary.
 - Added a new Diagnostics namespace, intended to support a more scalable variant of passive information emission than that provided by the Logging namespace.
 - Added a new variant of Ensure.ArgumentIsAcceptable that does not require a message.
 - Added an async variant of Collections.Generic.EnumerableExtensions.ForAll.